 A Little Bit About Bone Building

-Osteoporosis, put simply, is the loss of the calcium from bones.
+Osteoporosis, put simply, is the loss of calcium from bones.
 This makes a person susceptible to fractures.
 Just like a muscle, bone reacts to regular exercise by getting stronger.
 Bones become stronger when the muscles that attach to them get stronger.
 You see, it’s living tissue and it benefits from attention and care—just like the rest of you!

-When young people have healthy, regular exercise habits, they usually benefit from greater peak bone mass (that’s maximum density and strength of bone).
+When young people have healthy, regular exercise habits, they usually benefit from greater peak bone mass (that’s the maximum density and strength of bone).
 The majority of people reach this peak in their 30’s and then start to decline and lose density from then on.
 When we weight train we can prevent this loss.
 We can maintain coordination, balance, and strength, by engaging in habits of exercise that see us through to our older-adult years.

 “Strength doesn’t come from what you can do.
 It comes from overcoming the things you once thought you couldn’t.” -Rikki Rogers

 Whether you have osteoporosis now or are doing your darndest to prevent it, working your muscles and bones with weights is the best thing you can do to make it better.

 When you have weight resistance, your body is forced to work against gravity.
 It doesn’t have to specifically be with weight machines either.
 You can also walk, climb, dance, jog, or hike and get similar benefits.
 HUR argues that specifically designed equipment to keep you on track and safe with each specifically targeted exercise, especially when on a special program for rehabilitation, maximizes the benefits with safety.